ngoclongha/PBR/README.md

 How to use:
 ------------
- - Clone the source code using visual studio
+ - Clone the source code using Microsoft Visual Studio
  - Click Debug to interact with the PBR UI.
  - Download the sample dataset "Sound_Acyclic_EPC_414.zip" for testing
  - The experiment section will store the output file to F:/ drive.